-Harry Lee was born in Washington, D.C., 4 June 1872 and was appointed second lieutenant in the Marine Corps for the war with Spain 2 August 1898.
+Harry Lee—born in Washington, D.C., on 4 June 1872—was appointed a second lieutenant in the U.S. Marine Corps on 2 August 1898, during the war with Spain.
 He served at the Havana Naval Station during the war and in various ships of the Navy and Marine Corps stations following it.
-Joining the 6th Regiment in 1917, Lee commanded It at Chateau Thierry, St. Mihiel, and the Argonne Forest and marched with the Army to the Rhine.
+Joining the Sixth Regiment in 1917, Lee commanded it at Chateau Thierry, St. Mihiel, and the Argonne Forest and marched with the Army to the Rhine.
 After the war he commanded the Marine Brigade in Santo Domingo, sent in 1921 to pacify the country and establish constitutional government.
-For 3 years he served as military governor of the country.
-Later General Lee commanded Marine Barracks, Parris Island, and while in command of the Marine base at Quantico, Va., died 1 March 1933.
-For World War I service Major General Lee was awarded the Army and Navy Distinguished Service Medals, the French Legion of Honor, and other decorations.
+For three years he served as military governor of the country.
+Later General Lee commanded Marine Barracks, Parris Island, and while in command of the Marine base at Quantico, Va., died on 1 March 1933.
+For his service in the Great War, Major General Lee was awarded the Army and Navy Distinguished Service Medals, the French Legion of Honor, as well as other decorations.

-Returning to Boston 6 April 1943, Harry Lee was designated for use in the upcoming offensive in the Mediterranean, and sailed 8 June for Algeria.
-She anchored at Oran 22 June to prepare for the landing and found herself off the southwest coast of Sicily 10 July with Vice Admiral Hewitt’s Western Naval Task Force.
-During this giant invasion Harry Lee debarked her troops through the heavy surf at Scoglitti and withstood several Axis air attacks before retiring 2 days later.
+Returning to Boston on 6 April 1943, Harry Lee was designated for use in the upcoming offensive in the Mediterranean, and sailed on 8 June for Algeria.
+She anchored at Oran on 22 June to prepare for the landing and found herself off the southwest coast of Sicily on 10 July with Vice Adm.
+H. Kent Hewitt’s Western Naval Task Force.
+During this invasion Harry Lee debarked her troops through the heavy surf at Scoglitti and withstood several Axis air attacks before retiring two days later.

-After the success of the Sicilian operation, the transport returned German prisoners of war to the United States, arriving Norfolk 3 August.
-It was then decided that her amphibious prowess was needed in the Pacific, and she sailed 24 August for Wellington, New Zealand, via the Panama Canal and San Francisco, arriving 12 October 1943.
-At Wellington Harry Lee loaded Marines in preparation for the big push of the invasion of the Gilbert Islands.
-She proceeded to Efate, New Hebrides, 1—7 November and for the next few weeks held amphibious practice landings in preparation for the landings on Tarawa.
-The transport departed for Tarawa 13 November, and arrived offshore 20 November.
-There she launched her Marines onto the bloody beaches, under threat of submarine attack and air attack and sailed the next day for Pearl Harbor.
+After the success of the Sicilian operation, the transport returned German prisoners of war to the United States, arriving Norfolk on 3 August 1943.
+It was then decided that her amphibious prowess was needed in the Pacific, and she sailed on 24 August for Wellington, New Zealand, via the Panama Canal and San Francisco, arriving on 12 October.
+At Wellington, Harry Lee embarked marines in preparation for the big push of the invasion of the Gilbert Islands.
+She proceeded to Efate, New Hebrides, (1—7 November) and for the next few weeks held amphibious practice landings in preparation for the landings on Tarawa.
+The transport departed for Tarawa on 13 November, and arrived offshore on 20 November.
+There she launched her marines onto the beaches, under threat of submarine attack and air attack and sailed the next day for Pearl Harbor.

-Harry Lee participated in rehearsal landings in Hawaiian waters after her arrival at Pearl Harbor 7 December 1943, and sailed 23 January 1944 for the invasion of the Marshall Islands, next step on the island road to Japan.
-She arrived off Kwajalein 31 January.
+Harry Lee participated in rehearsal landings in Hawaiian waters after her arrival at Pearl Harbor on 7 December 1943, and sailed on 23 January 1944 for the invasion of the Marshall Islands, next step on the island road to Japan.
+She arrived off Kwajalein on 31 January.
 She effectively carried out her role in this complicated operation by landing troops on two small islands in the atoll; they met little opposition.
-Harry Lee remained off Kwajalein until departing for Funafuti 5 February.
-From there she sailed to Noumea 24 February and by 14 March was anchored off Guadalcanal to load troops and continue her amphibious preparations.
+Harry Lee remained off Kwajalein until departing for Funafuti on 5 February.
+From there she sailed to Noumèa on 24 February and by 14 March was anchored off Guadalcanal to load troops and continue her amphibious preparations.

-After carrying troops to Bougainville and New Guinea in April, Harry Lee sailed to Aitape, New Guinea, under Rear Admiral Barbey for the Hollandia operation.
-She arrived 23 April after the initial assault, unloaded her troops, and proceeded to bring reinforcements from other points in New Guinea to the landing area.
-This accomplished, the transport arrived Espiritu Santo 11 May.
+After carrying troops to Bougainville and New Guinea in April, Harry Lee sailed to Aitape, New Guinea, under Rear Adm.
+Daniel E. Barbey for the Hollandia operation.
+She arrived on 23 April after the initial assault, unloaded her troops, and proceeded to bring reinforcements from other points in New Guinea to the landing area.
+This accomplished, the transport arrived Espíritu Santo on 11 May.

 Harry Lee was next to take part in the invasion of the Marianas.
-After landing operations conducted around Guadalcanal the ship sailed to Kwajalein and got underway in convoy for Guam 12 Jmne.
+After landing operations conducted around Guadalcanal the ship sailed to Kwajalein and got underway in convoy for Guam on 12 June 1944.
 During this gigantic operation, in which troops were projected over 1,000 miles of ocean from the nearest advance base, Harry Lee was held in reserve for the Guam landings.
-She arrived off Agat, Guam, 21 July 1945 and debarked her troops.
-The transport then remained offshore loading and relanding troops for tactical purposes until 25 July, when she steamed with her fellow transports to Eniwetok.
-They arrived 29 July, and 2 days later sailed for Pearl Harbor.
+She arrived off Agat, Guam, on 21 July 1944 and debarked her troops.
+The transport then remained offshore embarking and debarking troops for tactical purposes until 25 July, when she steamed with her fellow transports to Eniwetok.
+They arrived on 29 July, and two days later sailed for Pearl Harbor.

-Arriving Pearl Harbor 7 August 1944, Harry Lee set course for California and a much-needed overhaul.
-She arrived San Pedro 18 August and remained in California until departing 21 October with troops for Seeadler Harbor, Manus.
+Reaching Pearl Harbor on 7 August 1944, Harry Lee set course for California and a much-needed overhaul.
+She arrived San Pedro on 18 August and remained in California until departing 21 October with troops for Seeadler Harbor, Manus.
 Until 31 December the ship conducted practice landings in New Guinea and the Solomons for the upcoming invasion of Luzon, and departed the last day of 1944 for Lingayen Gulf.
-Enroute, Japanese planes attacked the task force savagely with suicide planes and bombers, but Harry Lee by effective gunfire and luck escaped damage.
-She entered Lingayen Gulf 9 January 1945 and began landing troops under constant air alert.
+Japanese planes attacked the task force savagely with suicide planes and bombers en route, but Harry Lee escaped damage.
+She entered Lingayen Gulf on 9 January 1945 and began landing troops under constant air alert.
 That night the transports retired off the beaches under smoke screens, returning next day to resume the dangerous job of landing supplies.
-Harry Lee sailed 10 January for Leyte Gulf, anchoring 14 January.
+Harry Lee sailed on 10 January for Leyte Gulf, anchoring on 14 January.

-With troops ashore at Lingayen, Harry Lee departed 19 January for Ulithi and arrived 2 days later.
-She soon was back in action, however, sailing 17 February for Iwo Jima and her last amphibious operation of the war.
-The transport arrived via Guam 22 February, 3 days after the initial landings, and after sending a reconnaissance unit ashore 24 February disembarked her troops.
-The shipremained off Iwo Jima until 6 March acting as a hospital evacuation vessel.
-She then sailed with casualties to Saipan 6—9 March.
+With troops ashore at Lingayen, Harry Lee departed on 19 January 1945 for Ulithi and arrived two days later.
+She soon was back in action, however, sailing on 17 February for Iwo Jima.
+The transport arrived via Guam on 22 February, three days after the initial landings, and after sending a reconnaissance unit ashore on 24 February disembarked her troops.
+The ship remained off Iwo until 6 March, acting as an evacuation vessel.
+She then sailed with casualties to Saipan (6—9 March)

 Harry Lee received seven battle stars for World War II service.